bazilinskyy/coupled-sim/README.md

 #### Configuration of traffic lights
 ![](ReadmeFiles/street_light_manager.png)
-Creating a traffic street lights system is best started with creating an instance of _ExampleStreetLightCrossSection_ and adjusting it.
+Creating a traffic street lights system is best started with creating an instance of _ExampleStreetLightCrossSection_ prefab and adjusting it.
 _TrafficLightsManager_ component manages state of _CarSection_ and _PedestrainSection_ objects that group respectively _CarTrafficLight_ and _PedestrianTrafficLight_ instances that share common behaviour.
 Traffic light initial state is defined with list of _TrafficLightEvent_ structs stored in _initialStreetLightSetup_ field.
 This events are triggered once before simulation has started.
 Traffic light initial state is defined with list of _TrafficLightEvent_ structs stored in _streetLightEvents_ field.
 This events are triggered sequentially in a loop.